Geometric Hardy inequalities on the Heisenberg groups via convexity: Geometric Hardy inequalities on the Heisenberg group

 To establish the optimality of the constant we apply part (b) of Theorem \ref{THM:Hardy,gen}.
 Assumption (i) is satisfied by \eqref{a15}.
 The fact that (ii) is satisfied is well known, see \cite[Lemma 5.2]{BFT04}.
 This completes the proof of the theorem. \endproof

-\begin{remark} It is evident from the argument in the above proof that if $\Omega\subset\Hei^n$ is a domain with $C^2$ boundary then the corresponding Hardy constant connot be larger than $((p-1)/p)^p$, provided there exists a point $\xi_0\in \partial\Omega $ such that $\nabla_{\Hei^n}d(\xi_0)\neq 0$.
-This, of course, is very generic.
-We do not pursue this any further here, but we make two comments.
+\begin{remark} It is evident from the argument in the above proof that if $\Omega\subset\Hei^n$ is a domain with $C^2$ boundary then the corresponding Hardy constant cannot be larger than $((p-1)/p)^p$, provided there exists a point $\xi_0\in \partial\Omega $ such that $\nabla_{\Hei^n}d(\xi_0)\neq 0$.
+This is very generic.
+We refer to \cite{M06} and references therein for results concerning the negligibility of the set of such points in a much wider context.